tabitatk/ManualIoT/README.md

  this time it worked. the light turned off.

- so i had to try it in a diffirent way.
+ so I had to try it in a diffirent way.

  <img src="/images-manual/21error.png" width="1000px">

- I tried to make diffirent functions but apparently it doesn't recognize 21 hours. so i removed 21 hours to see if it would work but it doesn't work.
+ I tried to make diffirent functions but apparently it doesn't recognize 21 hours. so I removed 21 hours to see if it would work but it doesn't work.

  <img src="/images-manual/22error.png" width="1000px">

- then i tried to copy the whole if statement twice:
+ Then i tried to copy the whole if statement twice:
    ~~~
    if ( currentHour == 19){
     Serial.println("Hallo het is 17");